Updated 7th February 2025

 Liz x

-*Check this product out to ensure no gluten containing ingredients or ‘may contain’ or ‘not suitable’ warnings on the pack.
-If in doubt leave it out!
+*Check this product to ensure that there are no gluten containing ingredients, ‘may contain’ or ‘not suitable’ for a coeliac/gluten free diet warnings on the pack.

 After trying the ones you made Liz I thought I would try and make them myself, great recipe and your step by step instructions were really easy to follow.
 I was chuffed that mine actually looked like yours.
 The only thing I did differently was I only used 1 large bag of chocolate buttons which wasnt a problem as it still covered the traybake.